freebsd/freebsd-quarterly/2018q3/00_REPORT.md

   * Headless mode out-of-the-box for embedded Arm boards like the Beaglebone Black
   * Performance and scalability improvements

-Having software developers on staff has allowed us to jump in and work directly on projects to improve FreeBSD like:
+Having software developers on staff has allowed us to jump in and work directly on projects to improve FreeBSD such as:

   * ZFS improvements
   * New Intel server support